NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 Configuration Options
 ---------------------

-The ``mrt-in`` component can be defined in the Rotonda configuration file, like this:
+The ``mrt-file-in`` component can be defined in the Rotonda configuration file, like this:

 .. code-block:: text

 	[units.<NAME>]
-	type = "mrt-in"
+	type = "mrt-file-in"
 	..

 where ``<NAME>`` is the name of the component, to be referenced in the value